What Is an Online Transaction?

 - an online transaction via an EFT system, which requires a personal identification number (PIN) to complete the process.

 There are three steps to completing an online transaction:

 In order to make a purchase, consumers save their personal details (e.g. email, name, address) to create a password-protected profile.

 After placing products (or services) in a shopping cart, consumers determine the number of items they want and move to the payment option.

 Most purchasers will be provided multiple payment options (e.g. Paypal, credit card, digital cash).
 To ensure that your personal details are safe, these payment pages are required to be secured with high-level encryptions.

 Note: For online transactions, an EFT network (e.g. Star, Pulse, Interlink) is based on whichever one your bank’s associated with.
 Transaction costs typically amount to an interchange fee of 1% of the total purchase price, which is charged to the vendor/merchant.

 In July 2010, the Dodd-Frank Wall Street Reform and Consumer Protection Act was passed by Congress, and included in the Act was an amendment to address interchange fee reform (the Durbin Amendment).
-Under this amendment the Federal Reserve is now authorized to review and reform debit card transaction fees.
-One such proposal will cap interchange fees at $0.12 per transaction, a 73% reduction from the average charge of $0.44 per transaction.
-As a consequence, consumers can expect a loss of financial perks like free checking accounts, the end of rewards programs for debit cards and an increase in fees for ATM withdrawals from out-of-network banks.
+The Federal Reserve is now authorized to review and reform debit card transaction fees.